Description:

 - Connect the dots between the “clsInputCSV” step and other steps, as shown above.

-- Define a variable or a global required for the execution.
+- Define a variable or a global required for execution.

 - Click the "clsInputCSV" step to configure its "Required" properties.
 Provide a name for the step.
-Provide the path to the input CSV file on the application server.
+Specify the path to the input CSV file on the application server.
 Select the ETL data schema from the drop-down list.
-Note: The column names in the schema should match the columns in the input file.
+Note: The schema's column names should match those in the input file.
 Click the Save button.
-Click here to learn about ETL Data Schema Designer.
+Click here to learn about the ETL Data Schema Designer.

 - Click the "clsTransformFormatStringToNumber" step to configure its "Required" properties.
 Provide a name for the step.
-Click the button to configure the transform list.
-Click the Save button.
+Click the button to configure the transform list, then click the Save button.

 - Click the "clsTransformFormatStringToNumber" step to configure the transform list.
-The pop-up window is displayed for configuration.
+The configuration pop-up window appears.
 Click the Add Row (+) button to insert an empty row.
-Select the string as the input source column.
-Select the integer/value as the out-target column.
+Select the string as the input source column and the integer/value as the out-target column.
 Click the Save button.
 You may add multiple columns for transformation by using the Add Row button.

 - Click the "clsOutputCSV" step to configure its "Required" properties.
-Provide a name for the step.
-Provide the path to the output CSV file on the application server.
+Enter a name for the step.
+Enter the path to the output CSV file on the application server.
 Click the Save button.

 - Click the "clsOutputCSV" step to configure its "Optional" properties.
-Provide a name for the step.
-Provide the variable or global reference to hold the virtual output path.
+Provide a name for the step and specify the variable or global reference to hold the virtual output path.
 Click the Save button.

-- Save the ETL definition, create a new instance, and then execute it.
+- Save the ETL definition, create a new instance, and execute it.
 Render the ETL instance.
-Click the Items > Variables menu option to view the variable values.
-The “clsInputCSV” step facilitates the transformation of the input file.
-The variable or global reference holds the output file virtual path as shown below.
+Click Items > Variables to view the variable values.
+The “clsInputCSV” step handles the transformation of the input file.
+The variable or global reference contains the output file’s virtual path, as shown below.

 Definition Sample:

-You may download the sample definition(s) from the link here and later import them (drag-and-drop) to your FlowWright ETL Definition (XML file) page.
+You may download the sample definition(s) from the link provided and later import them (drag-and-drop) into your FlowWright ETL Definition (XML file) page.